 Want to stay informed?

 The series aims to introduce a broad public to innovative art created by relatively young visual makers who make ground-breaking use of the medium of photography.
 Next Level is a major project designed to give an impetus to artists with notable accomplishments to their name, but who are not so well known to the general public.
 For the artists selected so far, it was their first solo exhibition in the Netherlands.
-The first artist chosen for Next Level was Anne De Vries (2015), followed by Melanie Bonajo (2016), Anouk Kruithof (2017) and the duo Persijn Broersen and Margit Lukács (2018).
-Dominic Hawgood is the first to feature in the international follow-up to the series.
+The first artist chosen for Next Level was Anne De Vries (2015), followed by Melanie Bonajo (2016), Anouk Kruithof (2017), Persijn Broersen and Margit Lukács (2018) and Dominic Hawgood (2019).

 CG visualisation, 2019 © Dominic Hawgood